Cetrorelix (as acetate)

 CETROTIDE 250 microgram powder in a glass vial

-Pre-filled syringe(s) with solvent (Water for Injections) for dissolving the powder before injection
+Pre-filled syringe(s) with solvent (water for injections) for dissolving the powder

 Injection needle(s), with a grey mark, to be used for injecting the solution